back to index

 renderer.materials = materials.ToArray();

+Construction professionals don't want to see everything at once.
 The importer handles 23 distinct BIM categories using a flags enum:

 public enum Category